 So how does one begin to restore freedom of movement?
 And more importantly, how does one let go of the fear of movement?

 Simple facts about the brain and muscle connection can unlock the “mystery” of chronic pain and limited movement.

 Let’s clear up a few misconceptions about how limited muscle pain and limited movement develop:

 - Limited movement doesn’t happen to you; it develops from the inside out.
 This is due to stress responses such as accidents, injuries, surgeries, and ongoing repetitive stress.

 - Most muscle pain problems are not the result of weak or faulty structure; they are the result of a loss of proper muscle control at the brain level.

 - Your brain responses to everything that happens to you by contracting muscles in full-body patterns and habits.
 In order to regain movement, you need to retrain your brain to retrain your muscles so they can release, relax, and move freely again.
 Only you can change what’s happening in your own body!

-When you get back in touch with your muscles you will regain control, become aware of even the smallest movements, and through daily somatic exercises improve your coordination, balance, and proprioception.
-These exercises will, on a daily basis, remind your brain how to control your muscles without the interference of Sensory Motor Amnesia.
+When you get back in touch with your muscles you will regain control, become aware of even the smallest movements, and improve your coordination, balance, and proprioception through daily Somatic exercises.
+These exercises remind your brain how to control your muscles without the interference of Sensory Motor Amnesia.